thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

 ### Introduction

-In the [first part]() of this series, we followed the life of a sample from its inception in a Prometheus server beyond our network boundaries to our object storage.
-From this phase, several questions arise:
+In the [first part](2023-11-20-life-of-a-sample-part-1.md) of this series, we followed the life of a sample from its inception in a Prometheus server located beyond our network boundaries to our Thanos Receivers.
+We will now explore how Thanos manages the data ingested by the Receivers and optimizes data in the object store for reduced cost and fast retrieval.

-* How can Thanos optimize the storage of all the data it ingests?
-* How does it expose the data ingested into the object store for fast and low-cost retrieval?

 Let's delve into these topics and more in the second part of the series.